Department of Health

 • ingredients that are scheduled poisons, some of which are prohibited for supply and use in Australia because of the danger they pose to human health.
 Examples include Azadirachta indica (which may be identified as “neem” or “Veppilai”) and Acorus calamus (which may be identified as “Ghodbach”, “Vacha”, “Vasambu”, or “Vat Jata”)

-• ingredients that may indicate the presence of heavy metals
+• ingredients that may indicate the presence of heavy metals.

 Who is at risk?

-Anyone taking Ayurvedic medicines imported from overseas or purchased in Victoria where the product does not have an ‘AUST R’ or ‘AUST L’ number on the packaging may be at risk.
+Anyone taking Ayurvedic medicines imported from overseas or purchased in Australia where the product does not have an ‘AUST R’ or ‘AUST L’ number on the packaging may be at risk.
 Some groups, such as children or pregnant women, may be at higher risk.

 Symptoms and transmission